aaps/MCmotions/README.md

 * /stop (will stop the recording, cant start recording afterwards, since the recorder wil miss out on spawn messages, use it to just play minecraft afterwards i guess, will not stop the proxy part of the script)

+Example proxy ussage:

+./proxy_recorder.py --destip server.torchcraft.nl --dumpfile asession.dump --username aapskarel --profile aapskarel@gmail.com
+(fill in your password when asked) (perhaps i will change this in the future since it is hard to trust this !)

 lister has commandline options:
 --sourcefile filename (- extention) the name of the log file where the raw network dump recides